Parallel-NetCDF/PnetCDF/sneak_peek.md

     when compiling free form programs.
 This issue affects only the test and example Fortran programs.
 The PnetCDF library is intact.
     See [PR #73](https://github.com/Parallel-NetCDF/PnetCDF/pull/73)
+  + Add all PnetCDF I/O hints to the inquired MPI info object returned by ncmpi_inq_file_info().
+See commit f0e65cf.

 * Bug fixes
   + When calling MPI_File_close, fh argument fh should be a pointer.